jarviscanada/jarvis_data_eng_NarimanAlimuradov/core_java/twitter/README.md

 ```
 $ docker run nalimuradov/twitter show 1383295895043600384 "created_at,text,retweet_count"
 ```
 > This will show a Tweet made by Elon Musk.
-The output will only include the date it was created at,
+The output will only include the date it was created,
 > the text content, and the retweet count, as per the fields.

 <br />

 **Deleting** a Tweet will require us to pass the Tweet ID as an argument.
-Multiple Tweets can be deleted at once by passing a comma separated sequence of Tweet IDs as the argument.
+Multiple Tweets can be deleted at once by passing a comma-separated sequence of Tweet IDs as the argument.

 ```
 $ docker run nalimuradov/twitter delete 1383170143665192961,1382768599908110344